MicheleDelliVeneri/skao-staging-service/docs/source/api-schema.rst

     :alt: Application Flow
     :align: center

-See tge module reference documentation for the SKAO staging service for a detailed descriptions of all available functions, their parameters, return values, and exceptions.
+See the module reference documentation for the SKAO staging service for a detailed descriptions of all available functions, their parameters, return values, and exceptions.